gasparian/multiclass-semantic-segmentation/README.md

         https://arxiv.org/pdf/1903.04197.pdf
         https://github.com/irfanICMLL/structure_knowledge_distillation

 To do:
  - add distillation to train smaller network (??);

 In progress:
- - fix TTA - seems like horizontal flips make things worse;
+ - test yaml configs;
+ - get validation statistics for each class;

+Done:
+- add yaml config to eval script;
 - create some train config file to use it at both training and evaluation phases (use `yaml`?);
- - add argument parser to `train` and `eval` scripts and fix the PATHs in these files;

- Done:
+- add load-checkp option into Trainer init;
+- fix TTA - seems like horizontal flips make things worse (vert. only kept);
 - add pictures dump to the eval;
 - load script;
 - add predictions script;